IAHASH/iahash/README.md

 signature = sign(private_key, h_total)

-5. Bundle everything into a JSON IA-HASH Document
+5. Bundle everything into a JSON IAHash Document
 This document can later be verified offline.

-📄 IA-HASH Document Example
+📄 IAHash Document Example

 {
-  "version": "IA-HASH-1",
+  "version": "IAHash-1",
   "prompt_id": "CV_v01",
   "prompt_description": "Write the most honest CV about the user...", "response": "Here goes the AI-generated output...",